2018 World Series: Aftermath

 Four months after the 2018 World Series, the Patriots won Super Bowl LIII, meaning the Greater Boston area celebrated multiple championships for the 2018 MLB and NFL seasons.
 Boston teams had also accomplished feat 14 years prior, when the Red Sox won the 2004 World Series and the Patriots won Super Bowl XXXIX.
 Like the 2018 Red Sox, the 2018 Patriots beat a Los Angeles team, the Rams, in the championship game.

 Boston Red Sox

 The 2018 World Series was the peak for the 2016–2018 Red Sox, who were the first Red Sox's teams in franchise history to win the American League East (established in 1969) for three straight seasons.
 President of Baseball Operations Dave Dombrowski was fired on September 9, 2019, just 10 months after winning the 2018 World Series.
 On the field, Boston's top three starters in 2018 — Chris Sale, David Price, and Nathan Eovaldi — all missed significant time due to injury in 2019.
 Overall, the Red Sox finished 19 games behind the AL East-leading Yankees in 2019.
-After the season, the team replaced Dombrowski with Tampa Bay Rays executive Chaim Bloom.
+After the season, the team hired Tampa Bay Rays executive Chaim Bloom to replace Dombrowski.

 Four significant events happened to the Red Sox before the start of the 2020 season that shaped the course of the team's future: